Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Contrasting views of probability

-Frequency style inference: is long run frequency parameter considered as fixed but unknown quantity, so can’t make probability statements about them.
+Null hypothesis significance testing (frequentist) inference: views probability as a long run frequency.
+Parameters considered as fixed but unknown quantities, so can’t make probability statements about them.
 Answers questions like “What should I decide given my data, controlling the long run proportion of mistakes I make at a tolerable level.”

-Bayesian style inference: probability is the calculus of beliefs, parameters that are considered random variables with probability distributions that follow the rules of probability.
-Answers questions like “Given my prior subjective beliefs and the objective information from the data, what should I believe now?”
+Bayesian inference: views probability as a calculus of beliefs, parameters are considered random variables with probability distributions that follow the rules of probability.
+Answers questions like “Given my prior beliefs and the objective information from the data, what should I now believe?”

 Understanding probability requires understanding some posible models (& their assumptions)